derrynknife/SurPyval/docs/applications.rst

     x = x[np.isfinite(x)]

-The parameters for the distribution come from Gavrilov et al. ([GGN]_), specifically the parameters for the lifespans of the 1974-1978 data.
+The parameters for the distribution come from [Gavrilov]_, specifically the parameters for the lifespans of the 1974-1978 data.
 So in this case we have (simulated) data on the lifespans of 100,000 thousand people and we need to determine the GM parameters.
 This can be compared to the historic parameters to see if the age related mortality has changed or has remained roughly constant.
 To do so, all we need do with surpyval is to put the data to the ``fit()`` method.

 .. code:: python